best-practice-and-impact/qa-of-code-guidance/book/principles.md

 Reproducibility is the only thing that you can guarantee in your analysis.
 It is the first pillar of good analysis.
-If you can't prove that you can run the same analysis, with the same data, and obtain the same results then you are not adding valuable analysis.
+If you can't prove that you can run the same analysis, with the same data, and obtain the same results then you are not adding a valuable analysis.
 The additional assurances of peer review, rigorous testing, and validity are secondary to being able to reproduce any analysis that you carry out in a proportionate amount of time.

 Reproducible analysis relies on a transparent production process, so that anyone can follow your steps and understand your results.